West Nile Virus

 Pregnant Women and Children

-The risk of transmission from mother to fetus is low.
-There have only been a few reported cases of West Nile in newborns.
+The risk of transmission from a pregnant person to their fetus is low.
+Most infants born to people infected with West Nile while pregnant do not have evidence of infection or disease.
+However, there have been a small number of cases of West Nile in newborns.

 Blood and Organ Donation

 In rare cases, people have become infected with West Nile through a blood donation or organ transplant.
-Routine testing of donated blood products reduces this risk of transmission and is mandatory in NYC.
+All donated blood products and some organ donations are tested for West Nile virus to reduce this risk of transmission.
 If you have symptoms of West Nile virus or other concerns after a blood transfusion or organ transplant, talk to your health care provider.

-People infected with West Nile virus should not donate blood for 120 days after they started having symptoms.
+People infected with West Nile virus should not donate blood for 120 days after they start having symptoms.

 Pets